fiveproductsgroup/TaxiApp/PRIVACY_POLICY.md

 ---

-## 6. Your Rights
+## 6. Data Deletion
-Depending on your jurisdiction, you may have rights to:
-- Access, update, or delete your personal information.
-- Restrict or object to certain processing.
-- Withdraw consent where applicable.
+You have the right to request the deletion of your data.

-To exercise these rights, please contact us at **fiveproductsgroup@gmail.com**.
+To exercise this right, please contact us at **fiveproductsgroup@gmail.com**.

 ---